Husky Energy

-Husky Energy Inc. is a Canadian company engaged in hydrocarbon exploration, headquartered in Calgary, Alberta, Canada.
-It operates in Western and Atlantic Canada, the United States and the Asia Pacific region, with upstream and downstream business segments.
+Husky Energy Inc. was a Canadian petroleum company that existed from 1938 to 2021.
+It operated in Western and Atlantic Canada, the United States and the Asia Pacific region, with upstream and downstream business segments.
 In the 2020 Forbes Global 2000, Husky Energy was ranked as the 1443rd-largest public company in the world.

-In 2020, the company agreed to be acquired by Cenovus Energy.
-The deal closed in January 2021 and Husky became a subsidiary of Cenovus.
+In January 2021, Husky was acquired by Cenovus Energy.
+Its retail operations were sold to Federated Co-operatives and Parkland Corporation later that year.

 History

 Husky Energy was founded in 1938 in Cody, Wyoming as the Husky Refining Company, with the acquisition by Glenn Nielsen of assets of the 4-year-old Park Refining Company from founder Valentine Monroe Kirk.
 The first refinery was in Cody, with a second constructed later in Riverton, Wyoming.

 In 1946, the Company relocated to Canada, with the Riverton refinery moved to Lloydminster, Alberta to take advantage of the expanding asphalt and heavy oil opportunities in the area.
-A wholly-owned subsidiary, Husky Oil and Refining Ltd., was created and headquartered in Calgary, Alberta, Canada.
+A wholly owned subsidiary, Husky Oil and Refining Ltd., was created and headquartered in Calgary, Alberta, Canada.
 The Cody refinery continued operations well into the 1970s, producing primarily asphalt.
 The refinery was razed in the late 1990s.

 In 1978–1979, amid a bidding war between Petro-Canada and Occidental Petroleum, controlling ownership of Husky was acquired by Alberta Gas Trunk Lines (which in 1980 became NOVA Corporation).

 In 1986, Hong Kong-based Li Ka-shing acquired 43% of Husky, and in 1991 he purchased NOVA's remaining interests, expanding his stake to 95%.

 In 1998, Husky purchased Mohawk Oil, the largest independent chain of consumer filling stations in Western Canada.

 In 2000, the company acquired Renaissance Energy, controlled by Li Ka-shing.

 In 2003, it acquired the Canadian unit of the American-based Marathon Oil Corporation.

 In November 2017, Husky acquired the a refinery in Superior, Wisconsin from Calumet Specialty Products Partners LP for $492 million.

 In 2019, the company dropped a bid to acquire MEG Energy after failing to get shareholder support.

 In 2020, Cenovus Energy offered to acquire Husky for $3.8 billion; Li would own 27.2% of the merged company.
 The acquisition was completed in January 2021.

 Incidents

 On April 26, 2018, Husky's Superior, Wisconsin refinery experienced a series of explosions and fires, resulting in 11 injuries, one of which was critical.
-A mandatory evacuation was issued by the Mayor of Superior, Jim Paine after the fire spread and caused multiple additional explosions and Douglas County, Wisconsin was declared a state of emergency.
-The black smoke resulting from the explosions and fire traveled as far south as Solon Springs, WI, 22 miles south of the refinery.
+A mandatory evacuation was issued by the Mayor of Superior, Jim Paine, after the fire spread and caused multiple additional explosions, with Douglas County (of which Superior is the county seat) declaring a state of emergency.
+The black smoke resulting from the explosions and fire traveled as far south as Solon Springs, 22 miles south of the refinery.